 Ambulance AMB2 (instance)

-Note that Wards/Departments are not part of this structure, these would form part of the Organizational Hierarchy.
+Note: that Wards/Departments are not part of this structure; these would form part of the Organizational Hierarchy.

 source\organization\organization-examples-header.xml

 source\organization\organization-introduction.xml

 Scope and Usage

 This resource may be used in a shared registry of contact and other information for various organizations or it can be used merely as a support for other resources that need to reference organizations, perhaps as a document, message or as a contained resource.
 If using a registry approach, it's entirely possible for multiple registries to exist, each dealing with different types or levels of organization.